Glazed Salmon with Honey and Soy

 What Goes With Honey Soy Salmon?

-With it’s Asian flavor profile, this glazed salmon is also great with fried rice and Asian zucchini.
+With it’s Asian flavor profile, this glazed salmon is also great with fried rice, Asian zucchini, or a fresh, tangy Korean pickle salad.

 This would also be great used as the protein for salmon sushi bowls or swap chicken for salmon in this Panera Asian Sesame Salad.